jhunkeler/astroconda/source/updating.rst

 Updating
 ********

-Anaconda's package manager, Conda, will not automatically update unless a newer version of a package is detected during a routine package installation.
-Suffice to say, unless you keep your packages up to date with ``conda update``, the packages installed in your Anaconda distribution will remain relatively static.
+Conda, will not automatically update unless a newer version of a package is detected during a routine package installation.
+Suffice to say, unless you keep your packages up to date with ``conda update``, the packages installed in your environment will remain static.

 Updating AstroConda
 ===================